Bullying Prevention Plan and Safe, Equitable and Inclusive School Strategy

 Our school currently implements or will implement the following bullying prevention and equity & inclusive education programs and activities that focus on developing healthy relationships and provide leadership opportunities for our students:

-- Spirit Days which include colour house activities, Celebrations around the world, Terry Fox Day, Jump Rope for Heart to allow for diverse leadership roles.
+3. Spirit Days, created using the Equity guidance from the board, which include colour house activities, celebrations around the world, Terry Fox Day and other events to allow for diverse leadership roles.

-- Increase our resources, for both staff and students, to reflect on current societal issues (e.g., BIPOC, LGBTQ)
+7. Increase our resources, for staff, students, and families, to reflect and act on current societal issues (e.g., BIPOC, 2SLGBTQ+ )

 Bullying Prevention and Equity & Inclusive Responsibilities